natescherer/PoshEmail/README.md

 ## Getting Started

 PoshEmail is compatible with Windows PowerShell 5.1+ and PowerShell Core 6.0+ on Windows.
-Linux/macOS support will come in a future version.
+Linux/macOS support is currently under development.

 ### Prerequisites